krakozaure/brain_dump/README.md

 $ brain_dump the quick brown fox jumps over the lazy dog.
 ```

-- Dump a note without any configuration and then edit the file.
+- Dump a note without any configuration or any template and then edit the file.

 ```bash
 $ brain_dump -e the quick brown fox jumps over the lazy dog.